Vivek-K-M/EdTech-Startup-website-layout/README.md

-# EdTech-startup-website-layout
+# EdTech-Startup-website-layout
-<br>Link to the website is: https://vivek-k-m.github.io/EdTech-startup-website-layout/
+<br>Link to the website is: https://vivek-k-m.github.io/EdTech-Startup-website-layout/
 <br>This is an EdTech Startup Website layout or template.
 <br>
 <br>Technologies Used: